Growing San Pedro Cactus {How to Grow San Pedro Cactus}

 San Pedro cactus loves a dry atmosphere and like other cacti, they are easily affected by overwatering that can even lead to cactus death.

 When planted outdoors, San Pedro cacti will need more frequent watering in summer, and minimal watering in the cold winter months.
 Cold temperatures can prevent the water from evaporating and your cacti might sit in damp soil for too long.
 Also, this cactus undergoes dormancy in colder months and should not be watered between October and April to lower the risk of rot.
+Our experience has shown that overwatering san Pedro can cause a severe root rot which can kill your plant.

 Light & Temperature